Chalk Circle (American band): Legacy

 A twelve-song collection of Chalk Circle's early 1980s studio material and some live recordings was released on the Reflection LP in 2011, with liner notes by Don Fleming.
 "Reflection" was a joint effort by Mississippi Records and Post Present Medium, the label headed by Dean Spunt of No Age.
-During Chalk Circle's short existence in the heydey of D.C.'s first golden era of hardcore, the group broke through musical and gender barriers to create a sound that captured the joyful excitement of forgoing standard structures.
+During Chalk Circle's short existence in the heyday of D.C.'s first golden era of hardcore, the group broke through musical and gender barriers to create a sound that captured the joyful excitement of forgoing standard structures.

 The group were notable as the first all-women band to emerge from D.C.'s punk scene.
 Other than vocal girl groups, Chalk Circle were the first all-female group to record and perform in D.C. since the International Sweethearts of Rhythm in the 1940s.

 Sally Berg and Tamera Lyndsay moved to New York and formed SHE with Laura Kennedy (Bush Tetras) and Claudia Summers.
 Lyndsay also collaborated with Adele Bertei (Contortions, Bloods), Lesley Woods (Au Pairs), Barbara Gogan (The Passions), and Clare Hirst (Belle Stars).
 Lyndsay then became a shoe and accessories designer, whose work was seen on The L Word's fourth season.
 After Chalk Circle disbanded, Sharon Cheslow joined Bloody Mannequin Orchestra, co-authored Cynthia Connolly's and Leslie Clague's 1988 book Banned in DC: Photos and Anecdotes From the DC Punk Underground (79–85), collaborated with various musicians including Kathleen Hanna in Suture, published Interrobang?!, and formed Coterie Exchange.
 Anne Bonafede wrote for Shattered Wig Review.
 Chris Niblack toured with No Trend.